AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/README.md

 ```
 para.setAttribute('class', 'highlight');
 ```
-4. Refresh your page, and you'll see no change--the CSS is still applied to the paragraph, but this time by giving it a class that is selected by our CSS rule, not as inline CSS styles.
+4. Refresh your page, and you'll see no change -- the CSS is still applied to the paragraph, but this time by giving it a class that is selected by our CSS rule, not as inline CSS styles.

 Which method you choose is up to you; both have their advantages and disadvantages.
 The first method takes less setup and is good for simple uses, whereas the second method is more purist (no mixing CSS and JavaScript, no inline styles, which are seen as a bad practice).
 As you start building larger and more involved apps, you will probably start using the second method more, but it is really up to you.

 At this point, we haven't really done anything useful!
-There is no point using JavaScript to create static content--you might as well just write it into your HTML and not use JavaScript.
+There is no point using JavaScript to create static content -- you might as well just write it into your HTML and not use JavaScript.
 It is more complex than HTML, and creating your content with JavaScript also has other issues attached to it (such as not being readable by search engines).

 In the next couple of sections, we will look at a couple of more practical uses of DOM APIs.

 <hr>

-**Note**: You can find the finished version of the code above [here](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/Client-side_Web_APIs/Manipulating_Documents/dom-example.html), and see it running live [here](). <!-- GitHub page -->
+**Note**: You can find the finished version of the code above [here](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/Client-side_Web_APIs/Manipulating_Documents/dom-example.html), and see it running live [here](https://andrewsrea/github.io/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/dom-example.html).

 <hr>

 ## Active learning: Getting useful information from the Window object

 So far we've only really looked at using [`Node`](https://developer.mozilla.org/en-US/docs/Web/API/Node) and [`Document`](https://developer.mozilla.org/en-US/docs/Web/API/Document) features to manipulate documents, but there is no reason why you can't get data from other sources and use it in your UI.
-You just have to make sure your data is in the right format; JavaScript makes it easier than many other languages, being weakly typed--for example, numbers will convert to strings automatically when you want to print them to the screen.
+You just have to make sure your data is in the right format; JavaScript makes it easier than many other languages, being weakly typed -- for example, numbers will convert to strings automatically when you want to print them to the screen.

-In this example, we will solve a common problem--making sure your application is as big as the window it is viewed in, whatever size it is.
+In this example, we will solve a common problem -- making sure your application is as big as the window it is viewed in, whatever size it is.
 This is often useful in situations like games, where you want to use as much of the screen area as possible to play the game in.

 To start with, make a local copy of our [window-resize-example.html](https://github.com/mdn/learning-area/blob/master/javascript/apis/document-manipulation/window-resize-example.html) and [bgtile.png](https://github.com/mdn/learning-area/blob/master/javascript/apis/document-manipulation/bgtile.png) demo files.
-Open it and have a look--you'll see that we've got a [`<div>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div) element covering a small part of the screen, which has got a background tile applied to it.
+Open it and have a look -- you'll see that we've got a [`<div>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div) element covering a small part of the screen, which has got a background tile applied to it.
 We'll use that to represent our app UI area.

-1. First of all, let's grab a reference to the `<div>`, and then grab the width and height of the viewport (the inner window, where your document is displayed) and store them in variables--these two values are handily contained in the [`Window.innerWidth`](https://developer.mozilla.org/en-US/docs/Web/API/Window/innerWidth) and [`Window.innerHeight`](https://developer.mozilla.org/en-US/docs/Web/API/Window/innerHeight) properties.
+1. First of all, let's grab a reference to the `<div>`, and then grab the width and height of the viewport (the inner window, where your document is displayed) and store them in variables -- these two values are handily contained in the [`Window.innerWidth`](https://developer.mozilla.org/en-US/docs/Web/API/Window/innerWidth) and [`Window.innerHeight`](https://developer.mozilla.org/en-US/docs/Web/API/Window/innerHeight) properties.
 Add the following lines inside the existing [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) element:
 ```
 const div = document.querySelector('div');
 let winWidth = window.innerWidth;